hiviah/ITM-howto-JLink-STLink/README.md

     cd itm-tools
     cargo build

-Notice file `Support/gdbtrace.init`, this contains lot of magic macros, we'll use it later.
+Notice file `Support/gdbtrace.init` in `orbuculum`, this contains lot of magic macros, we'll use it later.

 ## JLink/JTrace